 - Blessed with Suck: Depending on the interpretation, the D's power "to have no like" may be regarded as this.

-- This was the likely cause of Senator's casual comment that Blow the Skin "is [his] wife"; the translator most likely misheard the latter part of Bail Organa's original line — "Have the protocol droid's mind wiped" — as "is my wife".
+- Senator's casual comment that Blow the Skin "is my wife" may come from the translator mishearing Bail Organa's original line, "Have the protocol droid's mind wiped", as "The protocol droid is my wife".

-- Luke Skywalker's name is translated as "See Me".
-Presumably, the translator thought Padme said "look", not "Luke".
+- Luke Skywalker's name is rendered as "See Me", which may derive from the translator hearing "look" instead of "Luke".

-- The Sand People are referred to as "Pathetic People", which is likely the result of the translator mishearing their original name as "Sad People".
+- The Sand People are referred to as "Pathetic People", which may derive from the translator hearing "sad people".

-- "The front is a lemon avenue flying straightly" probably comes from a mishearing of "Landing strip straight ahead", and it may be that the translator heard "landing strip" as "lemon street".
+- "The front is a lemon avenue flying straightly" was originally "Landing strip straight ahead", and it may be that the translator heard "landing strip" as "lemon street".

 - Blind Obedience: Commanding Officer, and to an extent the other Republic Troopseses, to D The Superior upon being ordered by the latter to gun down the Hopeless Situation Warriors.